 - Introduce yourself and your team to the host supervisor.
 Be personable! - Review your plans with the host supervisor, especially in view of minor adjustments that are in order. - Be prepared to move in an entirely different direction if the need arises. - Maintain your composure, regardless of what takes place.
-Exercise self-control, stay calm, and do not over-react! - Show respect for everyone you encounter at the Practical Field Ministry host location. - In the event of an accident or an emergency, notify the Ministry Director promptly.
+Exercise self-control, stay calm, and do not overreact! - Show respect for everyone you encounter at the Practical Field Ministry host location. - In the event of an accident or an emergency, notify the Ministry Director and/or Dean of Students promptly.
 Always keep a list of emergency phone numbers with you.